agco/hapi-openam/README.md

 # Hapi-OpenAM

+**Note: The `develop` branch and Version 2.x is only compatible with hapi v17 and above.**

 ### Integrating OpenAM with Hapi authentication plugins

-This provides the validateFunc for the following hapi plugins:
+This provides the `validate` function for the following hapi plugins:
 ```
 hapi-auth-basic
 hapi-auth-bearer-token